5 Silent Auction Rules for Smooth Sailing at Your Next Event

 Bonus: If you’re looking to integrate Salesforce with your event management solution, check out Fonteva’s Salesforce Event Management Guide.

 Each auction item should be clearly labeled and visible, as should each section, as to avoid an excess of questions from your donors.

 Because categories can have confusing boundaries, you’ll want to make sure your auction sections are as transparent as possible.

 Instead of listing sections in categories like “Camping” or “Travel,” many silent auction events distinguish their sections by an even more simple method, like color, so the sections are easily understandable and easily found from the beginning of the event.

 You’ll mostly likely want to begin with your less valuable section and end with your most valuable section to dramatically increase the competition.
-The saying “save the best for last” is applicable throughout your silent auction item and events, too!
+The saying “save the best for last” is highly applicable to your silent auction items and events, too!

 Silent Auction Rule #3.
 Eliminate paper bid sheets.

 Paper bids have gone out of style.
 From deciphering handwriting to manually entering in bid data,